|Use Official Cisco Clients|

 - Click on the NetworkManager icon in the notification area, select VPN Connections, and then select the VPN connection you just configured.

-- After a moment, you should be prompted for your username and password, and the connection will be established.
+- After a moment, you should be prompted for your username and password (twice); the second password field expects a Duo code (if you are Duo-enabled), and the connection will be established.